plone/training/testing/testing_dexterity.rst

                 id='test_type',
             )

 These are ``integration`` tests because we are not testing the browser integration.

-We could try to create a ``functional`` test to test how to our content-type creation works on browser.
+We could try to create a ``functional`` test to test how our content-type creation works on browser.

 Let's create a new test class in the same file like this: